-Consolidated general and administrative expenses increased by \$4.0 million, or 5%.
-The increase was driven by higher payroll and related expenses incurred to increase headcount in support of our growth and innovation strategy, as well as higher professional fees for accounting and SOX initiatives.
-These increases were partially offset by no acquisition related expenses in 2023 compared to expenses related to the acquisition of STI in 2022.
+Consolidated general and administrative expenses increased by \$2.8 million, or 2%.
+The increase was driven by higher payroll and related expenses incurred to increase headcount in support of our growth and innovation strategy.
+These increases were partially offset by no acquisition related expenses in 2023 compared to expenses related to the STI Acquisition in 2022.

-Consolidated contingent consideration expense increased by \$7.5 million, or 138% as a result of the increased valuation of the TRA liability, which was driven by a decrease in the credit spread used in the valuation, consistent with the overall downward trend of credit spreads subsequent to 2022.
+Consolidated contingent consideration expense increased by \$8.2 million, or 137% as a result of the increased valuation of the TRA liability, which was driven by a decrease in the credit spread used in the valuation, consistent with the overall downward trend of credit spreads subsequent to 2022.